GitStearis/codingfest-2017/README.md

 # CODINGFEST-2017 project.

-The project is created during the hackathon ["Coding Fest"](https://codefest.by/) by team №16.
+The project is created during the hackathon ["Coding Fest"](https://codefest.by/) by team №16. Цow I am engaged in development and editing of this project.

 ## Authors